1967 – ‘OUR WORLD’ | PART TWO: ‘ALL YOU NEED IS LOVE’ | THE BBC O.B. AT ABBEY ROAD WITH THE BEATLES

 In the very big Studio 1, usually used for classical orchestral recording, The Beatles are arranged up at the end nearest the control room.

 There are 4 Pye Mk6 TV cameras, I’m guessing at the camera numbering (it was a fairly random thing anyway):

-Camera 2 – static at front (to the right of Camera 1’s tracking line) was operated by the Senior Cameraman Dave Farmer.
+Camera 2 – static at the front (to the right of Camera 1’s tracking line) was operated by the Senior Cameraman Dave Farmer.
 It would take similar ‘front on’ shots to those of the crane.

-Camera 3 – static even further right, to right side of drum booth, was the camera being operated by Sandy Tristem.
+Camera 3 – static even further right, to the right side of the drum booth, was the camera being operated by Sandy Tristem.
 It would shoot mainly ‘profile’ shots of John and Paul, plus some of George and Ringo nearby.

 Camera 4 – in the Studio 1 Control Room was being operated by John Vigar.

 The control room is only 16ft deep x 24 ft long, with the REDD.37 mixing console mounted side-on to the studio window and Cameraman John Vigar with his Pye Mk6 camera is hard up against the side wall, and not able to pan much in the confined space.